dt-alliances/cas-quickstart/README.md

     * Dynatrace Cloud Automation instance
 1. Permissions:
     * You manage team members access using Dynatrace account settings.
-    * Cloud Automation uses the same SSO as Dynatrace, so you will use the same login for both
+    * Cloud Automation uses the same SSO as Dynatrace, so you will use the same login for this
 1. Compute
     * You provide and manage a virtual machine that hosts the OneAgent and sample application.
     * See the next section below for details

 # Dynatrace UI versus Cloud Automation UI

 There are two different web user interfaces that you need to have open for this guide.
-Each has its one URL as shown below.
+Each has its own URL as shown below.
-* On the left is the **Dynatrace SaaS** - Used for the monitoring and dashboards for the demo application
+* On the left is the **Dynatrace SaaS** - Used for monitoring of the demo application
 * On the right is the **Cloud Automation web UI (a.k.a.
-Cloud Automation "bridge")** - Used to view the Cloud Automation workflows called sequences and configuration of webhooks
+Cloud Automation "bridge")** - Used to view the Cloud Automation workflows, called sequences, and configuration of webhooks

 <img src="images/dt-and-bridge.png" width="75%" height="75%">

 # Demo Environment

-Refer to the picture below for the components that make you this guide.
+Refer to the picture below for the components that make up this guide.

 <img src="images/setup.png" width="75%" height="75%">

 1. **Virtual Machine** - hosts the demo app, OneAgent, and Keptn CLI
 1. **Sample application** - runs within a local Docker compose network.
 The application runs in a single container.
 A load generator container is also sending web requests continuously.
-The Docker images have already been created and published to dockerhub
+The Docker images have already been created and published to Dockerhub
 1. **Sample application web interface** - viewable in a browser
 1. **Dynatrace OneAgent** - monitor host and the sample application
 1. **Dynatrace** - web interface with full-stack observability